klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 <<<---
 ````

 #### Fields

 `awk` records are automatically parsed or separated into *chunks* called **fields**.

 By default, fields are separated by **whitespace** (any string of one or more spaces, TABs, or newlines), like words in a line.

-To refer to a field in an `awk` program, You use a dollar `$` sign followed by the number of the field you want.
+To refer to a field in an `awk` program, you use a dollar `$` sign followed by the number of the field you want.

 Thus, `$1` refers to the first field, `$2` to the second, and so on.